A new, more diverse human genome offers hope for rare genetic diseases

 But hope for Celia and millions of other people with hereditary diseases rose on Wednesday with the announcement of a second scientific landmark: a new, more detailed version of our genetic code that finally begins to account for human diversity - a factor of critical importance to medicine.

-Until now, doctors have been comparing their patients to a genetic yardstick heavily weighted toward people of White European ancestry.
-The first draft of the human genome, released in 2001, relied on one man in Buffalo for about 70 percent of the code.
+Until now, doctors have been comparing their patients to catalogues of publicly available genome sequences, collections overrepresented by people of European ancestry.

 "There is so much frustration in medicine about how we are operating with such a lack of fundamental knowledge," said Eric Green, director of the National Human Genome Research Institute.
 "We will look back on how we practiced medicine, and we will be astonished at how barbaric it was."

-Note: Correction: A previous version of this article incorrectly suggested that the reference human genome is heavily weighted toward people of White European ancestry.
-The reference genome lacks genetic diversity, but is not heavily weighted toward people of White European ancestry.
-The article has been corrected.